rancher/rke2/docs/networking.md

 If you don't install CoreDNS, you will need to install a cluster DNS provider yourself.

+CoreDNS is deployed with the [autoscaler](https://github.com/kubernetes-incubator/cluster-proportional-autoscaler) by default.
+To disable it or change its config, use the [HelmChartConfig](https://docs.rke2.io/helm/#customizing-packaged-components-with-helmchartconfig) resource.

 ## Nginx Ingress Controller

 [nginx-ingress](https://github.com/kubernetes/ingress-nginx) is an Ingress controller powered by NGINX that uses a ConfigMap to store the NGINX configuration.